LSE Laidlaw Scholars Leadership and Research Programme

 • Clarity: Convey your thoughts in a clear, specific, and well-structured way.
 We will value answers that allow us to grasp clearly what you share with us to learn more about you and your motivation.

-• Engagement: The three questions are linked with one another as they all centre around the topic of leadership (your understanding of leadership; developing your leadership skills; contributing to your leadership and learning community).
+• Engagement: The three questions are linked with one another as they all centre around the topic of leadership (your understanding of leadership; ethical leadership; contributing to your leadership and learning community).
 We will value answers that connect with and build on each other to convey your thoughts about leadership.

 How should you go about it?